KD131/soft-sem1-databases-sp4/README.md

   - [Deploy on Vercel](#deploy-on-vercel)

 This assignment is about Redis and using specific configurations of Redis to make a CRUD application.
 We had different configurations to choose from and had to setup at least 2, and make use of at least 1 in the application.
 Makes sense to just use the two in the application to demonstrate the setup.

-I've picked the **replication** and **security** configurations.

-At first, I wanted to use the clustering (sharding/partitioning) configuration because that's what we demoed in class, but on reading the documentation, it might only work on Linux.
-[This](https://redis.io/docs/management/scaling/#redis-cluster-and-docker) states that it depends on the Docker `--net=host` networking option, but the [Docker documentation](https://docs.docker.com/network/host/) states that host networking only works on Linux.

-Replication and security it is!

-## Replication
-I've set up two Redis servers, one master and one replica.
-The replica specifies `replicaof redis 6479` in its config file.
-This could also be done as an option to the CLI command.
-That's really all there is to it. `redis` in this sense is the master Redis instance as defined in `docker-compose.yml`.

-If the master fails, the replica takes over.
-When the master comes back, it attempts to do a partial resynchronisation.

-## Security
-I set up an ACL with a password-protected default and admin user.
-The default user has all dangerous commands disabled so they can't wipe the whole database with `FLUSHDB` or `FLUSHALL`.
-However, I specifically enabled `INFO` because the `ioredis` Node client uses it when establishing a connection.

-I enabled the ACL on both master and replica server, though I don't know if that's strictly needed.

-The replica server needs the admin password to connect to the master because the default user does not have permission to run those commands.

-I've included the `conf/user.acl` file to show the user configuration, but I've stored the passwords as hashes for security reasons, even though it does not matter in this small project.

 ## Usage
 Configure environment variables.
 I apologise that this step is tedious.